osandov/drgn/CONTRIBUTING.rst

 * Core functionality should be implemented in ``libdrgn`` and exposed to Python via the `C extension <libdrgn/python>`_.
 Only the CLI and helpers should be in pure Python.
-* Linux kernel helpers should work on all supported kernels if possible.

 C
 ^